-Be sure to download a free copy of my Beginner's Guide to Small Travel Trailers (which includes our own checklists) so you can see everything we've found important for us.
+Be sure to check my checklists in my Beginner's Guide to Small Travel Trailers to see everything we've found important for us.
 You'll want to develop your own checklists for traveling with your small travel trailer, but mine will give you a good start and get you thinking.
 Most likely, you'll end up tweaking them on every trip until you're satisfied.
 The Beginner's Guide includes several different checklists we use, along with some photos and info on how we store our camping supplies and pack our truck.

 A few other really important things before you hit the road...

 My biggest fear when I first got started towing a small travel trailer was having problems while we were on the road.
 An accident, a theft, or even a problem with your trailer could become a major disruption to your trip.
 You are going to want vehicle insurance on your small travel trailer similar to what you have on your cars and trucks, and be sure to seriously consider roadside assistance.

 One of the leaders in providing a variety of support for RV and Travel Trailer enthusiasts is Good Sam.
 They have an Insurance Agency that specializes in protecting RVs and Travel Trailers.
 I'm not recommending them here, but you can check their coverage and compare it to others.
 We have their roadside assistance, but have never had to call them.
 I like the fact that they have one number to call and they will dispatch someone if needed pretty much wherever we are.